satoi8080/zheShift/README.md

 * [Create OAuth credentials](https://developers.google.com/workspace/guides/create-credentials)

-* Rename downloaded credentials file to `credentials.json`
+* Rename downloaded credentials file to `credentials.json` and put it into root directory of this project

 * Get import and export calendar ID in